quanteda/tutorials.quanteda.io/content/basic-operations/corpus/corpus.markdown

 ## Construct a corpus from a character vector

-The file `data_char_ukimmig2010` is a named character vector of extracts of election manifestos from UK political parties on immigration and asylum-seekers.
+The file `data_char_ukimmig2010` is a named character vector of subsets of election manifestos from UK political parties on immigration and asylum.

 ```r